 Founded in 2008 in Brussels, close to the European Commission, Coreso launched its operations in February 2009.
 At that time, it was one of the first technical coordination centres in continental Europe shared by multiple TSOs.

 At the ENTSO-E Assembly in late 2015, the European Transmission System Operators (TSOs) approved and signed an all-TSO Multilateral Agreement for Regional Security Coordination Initiative (RSCI)-based TSO cooperation.
-With this mandatory contractual framework, TSOs across Europe have committed to establishing regional coordination services and setting up or appointing Regional Security Coordinators (RSCs) to perform the following coordination services:
+With this mandatory contractual framework, TSOs across Europe have committed to establishing regional coordination services, and setting up or appointing Regional Security Coordinators (RSCs) to perform these services.